kataw/kataw/test/__snapshot__/parser/statements/block/gen/unclosed_parens/x007bswitch.md

 ✖ Property assignment expected - start: 10, end: 10
 ✖ ',' expected - start: 10, end: 10
 ✖ The parser expected to find a '}' to match the '{' token here - start: 10, end: 10
+✖ The parser expected to find a '}' to match the '{' token here - start: 10, end: 10

 ```